Karnan Napoleon Bhagath Singh: Plot

+Through a mix of intuition and a bit of luck, Sooraj uncovers the truth behind the "murder."
+The film concludes with him navigating the gray areas of justice, ultimately clearing his path to join the police force while ensuring that the actual culprits are held accountable.

 Production

 Antony Varghese released the title poster and announced Dheeraj Denny in a lead role.
 The first look of the film was revealed by Kunchacko Boban on 7 March 2020.
 It is directed by Sarath G Mohan.
 Later, the Unni Menon song "Kathorthu Kathorthu" from the film was released.
 On 2 November 2020 a teaser was released. and in January 2022 a trailer was released with the release date of the film.

 Music

 The music of the film is composed by Ranjin Raj.